canro91/canro91.github.io/_posts/2026-01-07-SmartBrevity.md

 As writers, your job is to adapt to how your readers consume words.

+## Why this matters

-**Why this matters:** Content is free and abundant.
+Content is free and abundant.
 We are drowning in emails, Slack messages, and beeps and buzzes.
 In seconds, we decide to read or keep scrolling.

 A wall of text makes us stop reading.
 [I learned that the hard way]({% post_url 2025-09-28-TooLong %}).
 And you and I do the same.